NCI-HTAN-Jamborees/Deep-Learning-on-Multiplexed-Immunofluorescence/README.md

 ## Problems
 - To scale the project up, we needed accurate cell labels for each image.
 We had to assign cell types to all cells in the image based on our limited biological knowledge of the Melanoma WSI we chose to use.
-- We had trouble accessing and learning the ISB-CGC cloud resources to analyze our large dataset of over 600k cells!
+- We spent a decent portion of time learning how to use the ISB-CGC cloud resource to analyze our large dataset of over 600k cells!
 - The neighborhoods we detected are inherently linked to the patch size, which can be arbitrarily defined.

 ## Future directions